nekrut/BMMB554/hugo/content/post/topic8.md

 The modern variant callers attempt to assign a reliability estimate for each genotype call.
 This is done using Bayes reasoning (for a great visual explanation see [blog](https://oscarbonilla.com/2009/05/visualizing-bayes-theorem/) by Oscar Bonilla).
 Here we present a SNP-relevant "translation" on this explanation (with inspiration from [Erik Garrison](https://github.com/ekg)).

 Suppose in a population you have $A$ individuals (not to be confused with nucleotide **A**; in this case $A$ is a number of individuals) with a variant.
 You are performing re-sequencing and observe a variant in $B$ (again, a number) of your sequencing reads.
-We want to estimate the probability of having the real polymorphism in th epopulation given our observations in sequencing reads.
+We want to estimate the probability of having the real polymorphism in the population given our observations in sequencing reads.
 The logic is as follows:

  * The probability of having polymorphism **A** in the population is $P(A) = |A|/|U|$
  * The probability of seeing a variant given our identification approach (i.e., sequencing) is $P(B) = |B|/|U|$